BHCharlton/surfs_up/README.md

 ### Key differences from the results
 * There were 183 more days of data for the month of June; though with over 1500 days of data for both months, this would probably only have minimal to no measurable variances in the results
 * The overall daily average temperature was only about four degrees higher for the month of June compared to December, indicating that the seasonal temperature variances remain relatively consistent throughtout the year.
+* The daily temperature appears to be more variable for the month of Decemeber than June given its larger range of recorded minimum and maximum temperatures.

+## Summary
+When comparing the yearly temperatures for Oahu using our findings, it would be reasonable to conclude that a surf and ice-cream shop would certainly be able to maintain sound  operations throughout the year, without having to make significant seasonal adjustments.
+However, it should be noted that comfortable temperatures are only one factor in determining the overall climate in any given area.
+Precipitation, severe weather threats, and daylight hours are just a few examples of some other areas that should first be evaluated to help W. Avy make the best decision possible.
+We can gather more data and process additional queries to help us give W. Avy our best reccommendations, but that will be for another challenge.

 **All temperatures are recorded in Fahrenheit*